ndonfris/fish-lsp/README.md

     fish-lsp --help
     ```

-1. Setup the project in the [client](https://github.com/ndonfris/fish-lsp/wiki/Client-Configurations) of your choice
+1. Setup the project in the [client](https://github.com/ndonfris/fish-lsp/wiki/Client-Configurations) of your choice. _Client's typically only need the keys `command`,
+   `args/arguments`, and `filetypes` to start a language server._

     ```json
     {